tecxbro/codebaseexp/Ollama-instruction.md

 ## How It Works

-When you select "Use Local Ollama", DeepWiki will:
+When you select "Use Local Ollama", SLIME will:

 1. Use the `nomic-embed-text` model for creating embeddings of your code
 2. Use the `qwen3:1.7b` model for generating documentation